As seen in:

 - Create an uncomplicated cover letter structure, starting with a formal address, a killing opening paragraph, and summarizing your experience and qualifications to a call to action signed with a formal sentiment.

-Read more: The Cover Letter You Need In 2021
+Read more: The Cover Letter You Need to Write

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional resume template here for free.

 When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.

 2. Address Your Hiring Manager, Not Sirs or Madams